 - Some are parasitic, including

-- hookworms (In 2003 the number of humans infected by hookworms was estimated at 740 million worldwide.)
+- hookworms (Ancylostoma duodenale, Necator americanus).
+In 2003 the number of humans infected by hookworms was estimated at 740 million worldwide.

 - filarial worms — threadlike worms that are transmitted to the definitive host from an intermediate host causing such human ailments as

-- river blindness (Onchocerca volvulus) — acquired from the bite of infected black flies
+- onchocerciasis (Onchocerca volvulus).
+River blindness — acquired from the bite of infected black flies

-- elephantiasis (Wuchereria bancrofti) — acquired from infected mosquitoes
+- lymphatic filariasis (Wuchereria bancrofti).
+Elephantiasis— acquired from infected mosquitoes.

 - many parasites of commercially important plants like strawberries and oranges.

-- Most are small although one that parasitizes whales reached 30 feet (9 m)!
+- Most are small although Guinea worms can grow over a meter long in their human host and a species that parasitizes whales can reach 30 feet (9 m)!

 We shall look at four groups (subphyla):